As AI, no-code, and low-code technologies move from buzzwords to business drivers, product leaders face a critical question:

 Cons

-Unless properly transitioned, vendors may leave gaps in:
+Unless properly transitioned, vendors may leave gaps in:- Code context

 Vendors may not fully understand internal politics, priorities, or unspoken constraints — unless embedded into your team.